anuks25061986/Anu_automation/README.md

 # Anu_automation
-This project is being uploaded on github second time
+This project is being uploaded on github second time.
-I have committed successfully.
+I understood it well.